Code-the-Dream-School/python-essentials-mentor-guidebook/dan-guide/lesson1-introduction-to-python/overview1.md

 # Lesson 1: Introduction to Python – Mentor Guide

-For this lesson, I just walk through the actual lesson with students and make sure the virtual environment is working.
+For this lesson, I just walk through the slides PDF and the lesson with students and make sure the virtual environment is working.
 I will run the commands from the main workflow.md to show tests passing, but I don't show solutions directly.

 ### Emphasize to students: